qri-io/rfcs/text/0003-content_addressed_file_system.md

 Content-Addressed File System (CAFS) is a generalized interface for working with filestores that names content based on the content itself, usually through some sort of hashing function.
-Examples of content-addressed file systems include include git, bittorrent, IPFS, the DAT project, etc.
+Examples of content-addressed file systems include git, bittorrent, IPFS, the DAT project, etc.

 # Motivation